 Asymptomatic Staff Testing – lateral flow devices

-The National Testing Programme has recently introduced regular (twice weekly) asymptomatic testing of NHS staff (staff not showing any symptoms of coronavirus), commencing with patient-facing staff in hospital Trusts, Mental Health Trusts, Ambulance Trusts and community health providers.
-This is to help reduce nosocomial (hospital-acquired) transmissions, protect the NHS workforce and reduce the spread of the virus, both in healthcare settings and in the home environment of healthcare staff.
-This has now been expanded to Primary Care providers.’
+The National Testing Programme has been providing regular, twice-weekly asymptomatic testing for NHS patient-facing staff (staff not showing any symptoms of coronavirus) across all Trusts and Primary Care providers, for over six months.
+This uses rapid, lateral flow devices (LFDs) to help reduce nosocomial (hospital-acquired) transmissions, protect the NHS workforce and reduce the spread of the virus, both in healthcare settings and in the home environment of healthcare staff.

-Regular asymptomatic testing is voluntary, but you are strongly encouraged to participate – it benefits you as an individual, your loved ones and the patients you care for, as well as the colleagues you work with.
+All regular asymptomatic testing is voluntary, whether undertaken by lateral flow devices or the (LAMP) saliva test, but you are strongly encouraged to participate – it benefits you as an individual, your loved ones and the patients you care for, as well as the colleagues you work with.

-Lateral Flow Devices (LFDs) are currently being distributed to staff (both clinical and non-clinical) who your Trust considers having contact with patients.
-As they are less sensitive than the PCR swab test, LFDs need to be used twice a week (every three to four days, depending on your shift patterns), but can be done at home before you go to work and requires a nasal swab only.
+Lateral Flow Devices (LFDs), which use nasal and throat swabs, continue to be used in most Trusts, but are being replaced at an increasing rate by saliva testing.
+LFD testing is less sensitive than the PCR swab test and needs to be done twice a week (every three to four days, depending on your shift patterns), but can be done at home before you go to work.

 A positive result requires a confirmatory PCR swab test using your Trusts own processes.
 You will be required to isolate and contact your Occupational Health team, line manager or other agreed Trust contact, to arrange a laboratory test to confirm the result.
 A confirmed positive result requires staff to follow national guidance on self-isolation for you and your household.